 What does it take to run a public health laboratory?
 A PhD in microbiology?
 Years of experience working in a lab?
 Extensive knowledge of laboratory testing techniques?
 All of these and more.
 Laboratory directors must be able to manage a budget, motivate staff, advocate for funding, organize committees and understand legislative processes.
-NCPHLL aims to attract students into the profession and give those already working in public health opportunities to develop leadership skills.
+APHL aims to attract students into the profession and give those already working in public health opportunities to develop leadership skills.

 APHL sponsors leadership development and fellowship programs, leads an annual orientation for new public health laboratory directors and sponsors educational sessions and forums to advance careers in public health laboratory science and shape the direction of the field.
 Initiatives include:

 - Emerging Leader Program: Twelve-month leadership development program offers unique training opportunities and the chance to collaborate on a project addressing a pressing workforce issue.

-- Fellowship Program: Fellowships offer graduates of bachelor’s, master’s and postdoctoral programs professional opportunities in public health laboratories across the US.
+- Fellowship Programs: Fellowships offer graduates of bachelor’s, master’s and postdoctoral programs professional opportunities in public health laboratories across the US.
 Learn more.

 ELAN helps develop marketing strategies for previous cohort projects, plan forums on topics in leadership and management, and serve as mentors for current emerging leaders.